 The link between pet food and obesity

-One of the biggest contributors to obesity in pets is food that adds calories without real nutrition.
+A major cause of obesity in pets is food that adds calories but little nutrition.
 When choosing dry food, the label is your guide.
 High-quality protein should be listed near the top, as this supports muscle maintenance.
 Controlled fat levels provide steady energy without excess weight gain, while Omega-6 fatty acids help keep skin and coats healthy.
 Puppies and kittens need DHA for brain development, and cats require taurine for healthy eyes and heart function.

 Smart feeding habits for cats and dogs